elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_channel_setup.md

 ## Joining the Channel

-Let's add a `join` function to the `score_channel.ex` file.
+Let's add a `join/3` function to the `score_channel.ex` file.
 This function will take three arguments:

 - The Topic: We're joining `"score:platformer"` to track scores for our Platformer game.